Strategies to Regulate Your Nervous System After Trauma

 • Aromatherapy: Use stimulating scents like citrus or peppermint essential oils to awaken your senses and lift your mood.

 • Gentle Stretching: Perform simple stretching exercises to increase blood flow and re-engage with your body.
-Trauma informed yoga has become popular and is a good option for building a social support network while learning ways to self-regulate.
+Trauma informed yoga has become popular and is a good option for building social support systems while learning ways to self-regulate.

 • Dance or Shake: Put on some music and move your body.
 Dancing or shaking helps increase energy levels and release stagnant energy.